 When I wrote my “Super Bowl Savings” post, I was a bit dismissive of Valentine’s Day as a Holiday…I mentioned it’s a great time to buy chocolate.
 It’s also a great time to buy cards and flowers, but there are a few surprises – scroll down!

-It’s a good thing that I decided to rethink this as I looked at the sales in my grocery store this week.
+It’s a good thing that I decided to rethink as I looked at the sales at my grocery store this week.
 Check your local ad and see if you don’t find some of these special items for sale in your neighborhood store.

 - Many greeting cards are on special